psc-g/psc-g.github.io/_posts/2020-02-24-interviewing-at-google.markdown

 *  **Sorting**: Know a few different ways of sorting.
 When would you pick each?
 What's their complexity?
 *  **Linked lists**:  What are they?
 Can you code up a linked list from scratch?
 What's the complexity for insertion?
 For deletion?
 For searching?
 When would you use a linked list?
 Are there different types of linked lists?
 *  **Hashing**: What are hash functions?
 What makes a good hash function?
 What are collisions?
 How can you deal with collisions?
 Average complexity?
 Worst-case complexity?
 *  **Binary trees**: What are they?
 Can you code up a binary tree from scratch?
 What's a binary search tree?
 What's the complexity for searching?
 For insertion?
 For deletion?
 What does it mean for a tree to be balanced?
-Write code for balancing a tree.
 Complexity?
 *  **Dynamic programming**: What is it?
 When is it useful?
 Can you use it to solve a problem (you can pick from one of the exercises in your book).
-*  **Graph algorithms**: Graph traversal.
+*  **Graph algorithms**: Graph traversal (BFS/DFS).
 Directed versus undirected graphs.
 Can you code a graph data structure from scratch?
 When would you use a graph?
 What are different ways of modifying graphs?

 The above list is not a _sufficient_ set of things to know, but I'd say it's a reasonable basis.
-Of course, the more you know, the better, so if you can code up a red-black tree or a Fibonacci heap from scratch and analyze its complexity... great!
+The expectations for what you should already know are pretty reasonable.

+As with coding, the key is to **practice, practice, practice**.
+As you tackle different problems think about the best data structures to solve them.

 It was already hinted in the list above, but you should be able to perform complexity analysis (i.e. big-O) on whatever code you write.
 I personally almost always ask this question after a candidate finishes writing their code, as it shows they're able to analyze the effectiveness of their implementation.
 As I'll detail below, even if you can only provide a naive solution to a problem, it helps a lot if you can analyze it properly.